-In this review, we’ll walk you through Mattress Nerd’s Top 10 picks for the best cooling mattresses on the market so you can quickly and easily find which option is the best for you.
-We’ll also walk you through all the factors hot sleepers should consider when shopping for a mattress, with bonus pointers on the best bedding options for hot sleepers.
+In this review, we’ll walk you through our top 10 picks for the best cooling mattresses on the market, so you can quickly and easily find which high-quality mattress is the best for you.
+We’ll also walk you through all the factors hot sleepers should consider when shopping for a mattress, with bonus tips on the best bedding products for hot sleepers.

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.